-Back in 1995 when the warmest summer for many years had dried out the ground on the Eastern Hillside next to Earlscliffe, fire broke out clearing away a huge swath of gorse and bracken.
+Back in 1995 and in 2018 when the warmest summers for many years had dried out the ground on the Eastern Hillside next to Earlscliffe, fire broke out clearing away a huge swath of gorse and bracken.
 This revealed row after row of 'lazy beds' where the Irish staple diet of potatoes would have been grown, probably over a hundred years previously.
-Although this seems like a distant memory to the current owners, it wasn't that long ago that cattle grazed at Earlscliffe.
+Although it may seem like a distant memory today, it wasn't that long ago that cattle grazed at Earlscliffe.

-Earlscliffe house was built around 1844 just before the Great Famine (or more politically correct, the Great Hunger*) on the hillside overlooking Doldrum Bay in an area called Censure.
-At the time when it was built there were few other houses around, but the rail link between Howth and Dublin built around 1846 would no doubt have changed that.
+Earlscliffe house was built around 1844 just before the Great Famine (or more politically correct, the Great Hunger*) on the hillside overlooking Doldrum Bay in an townland called Censure (Seinséar)**.
+At the time when it was built there were few other houses around, but the rail link between Howth and Dublin built around 1846 resulted in an increase in the local housing density.

-The following pages give a short history of both the house at Earlscliffe and it's garden, from the time the house was built, possibly by Alderman Cornelius Egan, to ownership by Capt William Bunbury McClintock, Mahaffy, Provost of Trinity, and the Very Rev. C.T.
-Ovenden, Dean of St. Patrick's Cathedral in Dublin, and to when Dr. Ella Webb, Sir John Lumsden, and William Martin Murphy's grandson lived here.
-It will take us right up to the time of David Robinson and his family and the work carried out to turn Earlscliffe into a world renowned horticultural paradise.
+The following pages contain a short history of both the house at Earlscliffe and it's gardens, from the time the house was built, possibly by Alderman Cornelius Egan, to ownership by people such as Royal Navy Captain William Bunbury McClintock, Provost of Trinity, John Pentland Mahaffy, Dean of St. Patrick's Cathedral in Dublin, the Very Rev. C.T.
+Ovenden, and to when Dr. Ella Webb, Sir John Lumsden, and William Martin Murphy's grandson lived here.
+It will take us right up to the time of Dr. David Robinson and his family and the subsequent work carried out by the Robinson and Foley families to ensure that Earlscliffe remains a world renowned horticultural paradise.